 CIBC's purchase of common shares under a NCIB is consistent with the bank's priority of maintaining balance sheet strength, while generating shareholder value through a balanced capital deployment strategy.

-CIBC's previous normal course issuer bid for the purchase of up to eight million common shares commenced on March 14, 2017 and expired on March 13, 2018.
-Over the term of the previous bid, CIBC did not purchase any of its common shares for cancellation.
+CIBC's previous normal course issuer bid for the purchase of up to nine million common shares commenced on June 4, 2018 and expires on June 3, 2019.
+Between June 4, 2018 and May 30, 2019, CIBC purchased 3.5 million of its common shares for cancellation at an average price of $119.22 per share.

 A NOTE ABOUT FORWARD-LOOKING STATEMENTS: From time to time, we make written or oral forward-looking statements within the meaning of certain securities laws, including in this press release report, in other filings with Canadian securities regulators or the U.S. Securities and Exchange Commission and in other communications.
 These statements include, but are not limited to, statements about our potential normal course issuer bid purchases and about our financial condition, priorities, targets, ongoing objectives, strategies and outlook.
 Forward-looking statements are subject to inherent risks and uncertainties that may be general or specific.
 A variety of factors, many of which are beyond our control, could cause actual results to differ materially from the expectations expressed in any of our forward-looking statements, including general business and economic conditions worldwide; amendments to, and interpretations of, risk-based capital guidelines; and changes in monetary and economic policy.
 We do not undertake to update any forward-looking statement except as required by law.

-CIBC is a leading Canadian-based global financial institution with 11 million personal banking, business, public sector and institutional clients.
+CIBC is a leading North American financial institution with 10 million personal banking, business, public sector and institutional clients.
 Across Personal and Small Business Banking, Commercial Banking and Wealth Management, and Capital Markets businesses, CIBC offers a full range of advice, solutions and services through its leading digital banking network, and locations across Canada, in the United States and around the world.
-Ongoing news releases and more information about CIBC can be found at www.cibc.com/en/about-cibc/media-centre.html.
+Ongoing news releases and more information about CIBC can be found at https://www.cibc.com/en/about-cibc/media-centre.html.

 SOURCE CIBC - Investor Relations